mpsanchis/flash-qc/README.md

 The plugin renders inside an iFrame and it obtains cards through a postMessage API which communicates the iFrame and the surrounding flash-qc website.
 This protocol is fixed and all plugins must use it.
 The plugins cannot access third party HTTP APIs through the postMessage API.

-### The responsabilities of a plugin are the following:
+### The responsabilities of a plugin are the following

 - The plugin renders a card.
 - The plugin request a new card to flash-qc.